Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

 Grayson Allen Insights vs. the Heat

-- He's put up 5.1 threes per game, or 11.1% of his team's shots from beyond the arc this season.

-- Allen's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Bucks rank 12th in possessions per game with 102.4.
+- Allen's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per contest.
+- The Heat are the second-best defensive team in the league, giving up 109.8 points per contest.

-- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.
+- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.

 Grayson Allen vs. the Heat